VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 #### Should I use single, dual or triple/quad fans?

 * Triple/quad fans is more for <i>even</i> airflow than <i>raw</i> airflow.
 In fact you will likely not be able to run them at 100% without outrunning your bed heater.

-* I personally prefer triple/quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.
+I personally prefer triple/quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.
+Triple fans is probably the "sweet spot".

-* Triple fans is probably the sweet spot.
-I had the spare fans sitting around so I went for quad.

 #### Is "dual control" necessary?

 * Almost certainly not.
-I originally set it up that way because it was easier to wire in my particular case.
-But since I had had it set up that way, I took advantage of it to keep my inner fans running a bit lower since the airflow is more channeled.

-* Triple fans with "single" control is probably the best balance.
+I originally set it up that way because it was easier to wire in my particular case, so I took advantage of it.
+Triple fans with "single" control is probably the best balance of cost, complexity, and performance.

 #### I insist on running quad fans at 100%, why am I having a bad time?